 Cost

-Owing to the personalized nature of individual therapy, the cost is more than group therapy, as the latter is offered to several teens simultaneously.
+Owing to the personalized nature of individual therapy, it can cost is more than group therapy.
 Therefore, group therapy may be the best option if you are looking for a cost-effective approach.

 Nature of the Challenge